18F/18f.gsa.gov/_posts/2016-01-22-18f-writing-lab.md

 authors:
 - kate
 tags:
+- communication tools and practices
-- content
+- content design
-- how we work
+- education

 excerpt: "The Writing Lab is a virtual writing center where anyone at 18F can get personalized writing and editing help from members of the content and outreach teams."